 Bible Verses on God’s Passionate Love for You

 Now I know we often read the Bible with the lens of what we believe about God, ourselves and the world.
 That is why I just spent some time laying the framework for belief in God’s passionate love.
-With that in mind read these passages looking at the extravagance of God’s love for you.
-May they encourage you and draw you into the passionate love of your God.
+With that in mind read these Bible verses on God’s passionate love for you.
+May they encourage you and draw you into the extravagance of the love of your God.

 - (1 John 3:1a) See what great love the Father has lavished on us, that we should be called children of God!
 And that is what we are!